 Responsible for tracking and coordinating membership recruitment and renewals.
 Involves issuing official membership keys, cards and other items as deemed appropriate.
 Also involves keeping an active roster of members and their start/renewal dates.
 Most of these goals will require that committee members attend meetings and events to effectively communicate with members.

 Responsible for supervising club flying activity and monitor conditions involving the safety of members, guests, and spectators at the club-flying site, working closely with the current Safety Officer.
 Committee members will also be empowered to suspend flying by one or more members as required to insure maintenance of safe conditions will the approval of the current Safety Officer.

-F. Communications Committee
+F. Online Communications Committee

 SECTION 2 – OTHER COMMITTEES

 The President may appoint other committees as he/she deems necessary to meet the objectives of the club.

 These Bylaws shall not be changed or amended except as provided in this Article.

 To amend these Bylaws the following procedures must be followed:

 - The proposed amendment shall be read at a club meeting at least one month prior to the meeting at which a vote is to be taken or shall be individually mailed to all active members at least 7 days prior to the meeting at which the vote is to be taken.